 Late effects of childhood cancer and its treatment are common, but numbers in individual countries are low.
-Therefore, pooling of data to large international cohorts is essential to identify risk factors for late effects using observational data and genetic tools.
-Survivors can benefit from personalized, evidence-based care based on their individual risk; and future patients may benefit from adapted treatment, that cause less severe side effects.
+Therefore, pooling observational data to large international cohorts and using genetic tools to analyse data are essential to identify risk factors.
+Survivors can benefit from personalized, evidence-based care grounded on their individual risk; and future patients may benefit from adapted treatment, that cause less severe side effects.

-International studies on childhood cancer often also include systematic reviews that summarize the evidence on risk factors of late effects.
-These provide the basis for creating new guidelines for the clinical long-term follow-up of survivors of cancer diagnosed at a young age.
+International studies on childhood cancer often include systematic reviews that summarize the evidence of risk factors on late effects.
+These provide the basis for creating new guidelines for the clinical long-term follow-up of survivors.

-The SCCR collaborates with other childhood cancer cohorts [Bhatia-2015, Winther-2015], participates in European studies to investigate late effects, and is involved in the development of international guidelines for clinical long-term follow-up of childhood and adolescent cancer survivors.
+The SCCR collaborates with other childhood cancer cohorts [Bhatia-2015, Winther-2015, Tonorezos-2018], participates in European studies to investigate late effects, and is involved in the development of international guidelines for clinical long-term follow-up of childhood and adolescent cancer survivors.